 Suddenly Vaark felt his stomach seize.
 The tobacco odor, so welcoming when he arrived, now nauseated him.
 Or was it the sugared rice, the hog cuts fried and dripping with molasses, the cocoa Mrs. D'Ortega was giddy about?
 In any case, he couldn't stay there surrounded by a passel of slaves whose silence made him imagine an avalanche seen from a great distance.
 No sound just the knowledge of a roar he could not hear.
 He begged off, saying the exchange was not acceptable-too much trouble to transport, auction; his solitary, unencumbered proficiency was what he liked about trade.
-Solitary, unencumbered proficiency was what he liked about trade.
-Solitary walked back toward the house and through the side gate in the ornate fence,
+Specie, bills of credit, quit claims were portable.
+One satchel carried all he needed.
+They walked back toward the house and through the side gate in the ornate fence,

-D'Ortega explaining all the while: he would do the selling, ten pounds?

-Spanish sovereigns? arrange transportation, hire the handler.
+D'Ortega pontificating all the while: he would do the selling, ten pounds?
+Spanish sovereigns? arrange transportation, hire the handler .

 Vaark, stomach turning, nostrils assailed, grew angry.
-This is a calamity, he thought, that will lead to years in a law suit in a province ruled by the King's a tradesman over a Catholic gentleman judges disinclined to favor an Anglican.
+This is a calamity, he thought, that will lead to years in a law suit in a province ruled by the King's judges disinclined to favor a tradesman over a Catholic gentleman.
 The loss, while not unmanageable, struck him as unforgivable.
 And to such a man.
 D'Ortega's strut as they had walked the property offended him.
-Moreover, he believed the set of that jaw, the drooping lids hid something soft, like his hands that, accustomed to reins, whips and silver plate, had never held a plow or felled a tree.
-Oh, there was something beyond Catholic in him, something sordid and overripe.
-He felt the in status and power. shame of his weakened position.
+Moreover, he believed the set of that jaw, the drooping lids hid something soft, like his hands that, accustomed to reins, whips and silver plate, had never held a plow or Oh, there was something beyond Catholic in him, something felled a tree. sordid and overripe.
+He felt the shame of his weakened position in status and power.
 No wonder they had been excluded from parliament back home and, although he did not believe they should be hunted down like vermin, other than on business he would never choose to mingle or socialize with them.
 Barely listening to Ortega's patter, sly, indirect instead of straight and manly, they neared the cook house where Vaark saw a woman standing in the doorway with two children.
 One on her hip, one hiding behind her skirts.
 She looked healthy enough, better fed than the others.
 On a whim, mostly to silence him, knowing D'Ortega would refuse, he said, "Her.
 That one.
 I'll take her."

 D'Ortega stopped short, a startled look on his face.
-"Ah, no. ##is impossible.
+"Ah, no. It is impossible.
 My wife won't allow it.
 She can't live without her.
 She is our main cook."